 Michael Maag

-Michael Maag is the scenographer for Kinetic Light.
+Michael (he/him) is a founding member and the founding scenographer for Kinetic Light.

 Maag is an award-winning designer of lighting, video, and projection for theatre, dance, musicals, opera, and planetariums.
 He sculpts with light and shadow to create lighting environments that tell a story, believing that lighting in support of the performance is the key to unlocking audiences’ emotions.
 Maag has built custom optics for projections in theaters, museums and planetariums; he also designs and builds electronics and lighting for costumes and scenery.